 Permanently damaged hair growth from years of braiding or certain kinds of braiding is called ‘traction alopecia.’
 Over time, the constant weight of braids or tightly pulled or brushed back hair causes trauma to the hair follicles, which eventually die and cease to produce new hair growth creating a bald appearance.
 This condition may also be known as ‘trauma alopecia.’

 What’s the solution?

 According to many African and Caribbean hair tips and blogs currently on the web, the main suggestions for traction alopecia are often to treat the scalp with a variety of hair-growth stimulating products and to avoid further damage through improved weave after-care.
-A number of traction hair loss sufferers have opted for a hair transplant but fewer people know about the benefits or are perhaps put off by the idea of a ‘procedure.’
+A number of traction hair loss sufferers have opted for an afro hair transplant but fewer people know about the benefits or are perhaps put off by the idea of a ‘procedure.’